The Micro Sprite is a superb 2-wheel kick scooter for adventurous tweens, teens – and even adults!

 Watch out for:

-- Slightly more expensive than other brands (but you get what you pay for)
+- Slightly more expensive than other brands (though you get what you pay for!)

 - Some older children prefer to stick with 3-wheel scooters (like the large Micro Maxi), which are easier to balance

-- It isn’t a ‘pro’ scooter and can’t be used for jumps and stunts
+- It isn’t a ‘pro’ scooter and can’t be used for jumps or stunts

 Our 8-year-old tester fell instantly in love with the Sprite.
-It is a beautifully engineered 2-wheel kick scooter that feels smooth to ride and handles perfectly.
+It’s a beautifully engineered, 2-wheel kick scooter that feels smooth to ride and handles perfectly.

-For older children who often look for speed and maneuverability, then a 2-wheel scooter always beats its 3-wheel counterpart.
-If this sounds like your kiddo, then the Sprite is a brilliant option.
+For older children, who usually look for speed and maneuverability, a 2-wheel scooter always beats its 3-wheel counterpart.
+If this sounds like your kiddo, then the Sprite is the perfect option.

-After more than a year of light use (by Mama as well as Little), the Sprite is in perfect condition.
-No flawed or broken components to be found.
-This scooter will easily see your child through.
-Heck, if they still enjoy it, they’ll still be riding it as a young adult.
+After over a year of light use (by Mama as well as Little), the Sprite is in perfect condition, with no flaws or broken components in sight.
+This scooter will easily last for years — heck, they could still be riding it as a young adult!

 Let’s hear from a family who has owned and ridden the Sprite for over a year…